**Updated January 2023**

 Can you relate to this?
 If you would like to change it, read on my friend. . .

-Okay, so I know you don’t mean to neglect your way out of your resolutions, but the sad reality is that those beautiful resolutions lose their luster in the everyday hustle and bustle.
+Okay, so I know you don’t mean to neglect your way out of your resolutions, but sadly, those beautiful resolutions lose their luster in the everyday hustle and bustle.
 They seem unattainable with a hectic schedule, and you usually just resolve to try again next year. . . (cue the sound of a needle scratching across a vinyl record).

 “Wait!
 What?
 Why wait until next year??”